Rural Anchor Funding (SPF)

 Feasibility study to design an apple storage unit/s that can be built onsite and incorporate environmentally beneficial features such as construction from recycled materials, thus allowing local orchards to stagger and therefore maximise delivery to the local market and extended delivery to rural outlets such as schools and food banks.

-Renewable energy project to install air source heat pumps to reduce the building's carbon footprint and increase more energy efficient.
+Renewable energy project to install air source heat pumps to reduce the building's carbon footprint and increase energy efficiency.

 Project focused on building capacity for volunteering at the Penllergare Trust through funding a Volunteer Coordinator.

-9. Head Forward with Nature: A wellbeing programme for people and the environment to benefit together - Happy Headwork Community C.I.C - £14,900
+23. Head Forward with Nature - A wellbeing programme for people and the environment to benefit together - Happy Headwork Community C.I.C - £14,888.82

 A blended learning and volunteering programme aimed at increasing health and wellbeing in the local community and the surrounding natural environment.